-- a) Restricted net position consists of net position with constraints placed on the use of such, either by: (1) external groups such as creditors, grantors or contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - b) Unrestricted net position all other net position that does not meet the definition of "restricted" or "net investment in capital assets."
-A deficit will require future funding.
+- a) Restricted net position consists of net position with constraints placed on the use of such, either by: (1) external groups such as creditors, grantors or contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - b) Unrestricted net position is the net amount of assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of any other component of net position.
+The unrestricted net position is currently a deficit due to liabilities exceeding assets and deferred outflows of resources.

-C. ASSETS, DEFERRED OUTFLOWS OF RESOURCES, LIABILITIES, AND FUND EQUITY (continued)
+C. ASSETS, DEFERRED OUTFLOWS OF RESOURCES, LIABILITIES, NET POSITION (DEFICIT), AND FUND BALANCE (continued)

-5. Net Position and Fund Equity Classifications (continued)
+5. Net Position and Fund Balance Classifications (continued)